cf-convention/cf-convention.github.io/.github/ISSUE_TEMPLATE/defect-issue.md

 ---
 name: Defect
-about: Use to correct content mistakes
+about: Use to correct content mistakes found on the CF website
 title: ''
 labels: defect
 assignees: ''